-Our Communications Assistant Ricardo Reveron Blanco, has blogged about his experience of being part of our team whilst being an English Literature & French final year student at the University of Sussex:
+Our Communications Assistant, Ricardo Reveron Blanco, has blogged about his experience of being part of our team.
+He worked at ACCA during his time as an English Literature & French final year student at the University of Sussex:

 “Starting my contract with the Attenborough Centre for the Creative Arts in October 2018 has been the most fortunate experience I could have ever asked for as an undergraduate student.
 Copyrighting, artists liaison, interviewing and transcribing content, promoting events across social media and even being a runner for a filming production… are just some of the things I have been working on during my time in the team.